 The optics of the 85mm f/1.8 are excellent.
 This lens is not as razor-sharp as some modern lenses from Canon and Sigma, but absolutely sharp enough at all apertures to capture detailed portraits and other subjects.

-The image centre is very sharp right from f/1.8.
+The image center is very sharp right from f/1.8.
 This is good news, as you’ll use this lens a lot at f/1.8.
-The full-frame corners leave more to be deserved, but if you don’t pixel-peep or crop heavily, they will also be perfectly fine even wide open.
+The full frame corners leave more to be deserved, but if you don’t pixel-peep or crop heavily, they will also be perfectly fine even wide open.